Slipstreamm/OpenOTP/README.md

 # OpenOTP

 A feature-rich, secure OTP (One-Time Password) generator app built with Flutter.
-OpenOTP allows you to store your OTP keys securely and generate TOTP codes with a clean, customizable interface.
+OpenOTP allows you to store your OTP keys securely and generate TOTP and HOTP codes with a clean, customizable interface.

 ## Features

 ### Core Functionality

 - Securely store OTP keys using Flutter Secure Storage
+- Support for both TOTP (time-based) and HOTP (counter-based) codes
 - Optional AES encryption of OTP keys with a password
-- Customize OTP settings (digits, period, algorithm)
+- Customize OTP settings (digits, period, algorithm, counter)
 - Multiple view options:
   - Grid view
   - List view